Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     - **Canceled**
         The order import has been canceled.
     - **Error**
         The order import has given an error.
+Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).

 - *Status of export to channel*
     Status of the order export from the *Omni-Channel* module to the marketplace.
 The following options are available: